Summer vacation in Kartitsch in the Tyrolean Gail Valley

 A paradise for mountain bikers

-Whether leisurely cycle paths or challenging terrain, whether mountain bike, e-bike or racing bike – in the Tyrolean Gail Valley, every cycling enthusiast will find the right tour.
-The region offers around 600 kilometers of varied routes in all levels of difficulty and is therefore ideal for families as well as for sporty, ambitious bikers.
+Whether leisurely bike paths or challenging terrain, whether mountain bike, e-bike, or racing bike – in the Tyrolean Gail Valley, every cycling enthusiast will find the right tour.
+The region offers around 600 kilometers of varied routes in all levels of difficulty, making it ideal for families as well as for sporty bikers.

-Particularly popular are the tours into the side valleys of the surrounding area: Challenging climbs are rewarded here with impressive mountain landscapes and wide views over the entire valley.
+The tours into the side valleys of the surrounding area are particularly popular: challenging climbs are rewarded here with impressive mountain landscapes and wide views over the entire valley.
 From enjoyable to action-packed – the Gail Valley shows its best side for mountain bikers.